wgy1027/postFireSeverityAssessment/englishPronunciation.md

 Fig. Pronunciation of phoneme [ɳ] as compared to oral velar stops

 Sound [ɳ] is associated with some fixed spellings:
-- The ending of the present participle ing, as in eating[ˈi:tɪɳ].
+- The ending of the present participle ing, as in eating[ˈitɪɳ].
 - Letter n before k, g pronounced as velar stops is pronounced as ɳ, as in think[ɵɪɳk], or angry/ˈæɳgɹi/.
 Therefore, spellings nk are ng frequently associated with this consonant.

 For the method to pronounce the [ŋ] consonant, please refer to the video in [Rachel's English](http://www.youtube.com/watch?v=NduCJKb4iR8)

 ## Semivowels
 ### Palatal semivowel [j]
-This semivowel is pronounced in a similar way to vowel [i:], but semivowel [j] is very short.
-Another difference is that in the case of vowel [i:] the tongue does not touch the roof of the mouth, while in the case of semivowel [j] contact is made.
+This semivowel is pronounced in a similar way to vowel [i], but semivowel [j] is very short.
+Another difference is that in the case of vowel [i] the tongue does not touch the roof of the mouth, while in the case of semivowel [j] contact is made.
 In the articulation of [j] the front of the tongue is raised and then the sides of the tongue touch the hard palate.
 A groove in the middle of the tongue is formed over which the sound travels.
 The tip of the tongue are down, just behind the bottom front teeth.
 Notice that [j] is a central consonant as the air is directed through the centre of the mouth.
 Sound [j] is usually spelled y, as in year[jɪr].

 For the method to pronounce the [j] consonant, please refer to the video in [Rachel's English](http://www.youtube.com/watch?v=4F8GAifCdVY)

 ### Velar semivowel [w]
 It is articulated as a voiced approximant at the velum and at the same time is articulated with the lips.
-More precisely, this sound is termed as a labio-velar approximant[ˈleɪbioʊˈvi:lər] .
+More precisely, this sound is termed as a labio-velar approximant[ˈleɪbioʊˈvilər] .
 The articulation of [w] is carried out as follows:

 - The lips are projected forward and take on a rounded position.
 - The back of the tongue is pulled back and raised and comes close to the soft palate.
 This position is similar to that of vowel [u:], but the back of the tongue is closer to the soft palate.